Asiern/SpeedrunHub/README.md

 ---

-SpeedrunHub is an app for IOS/Android platforms made with [React Native](https://reactnative.dev/) which allows you to consult the speedrun.com page natively using the speedrun.com [REST API](https://github.com/speedruncomorg/api).
+SpeedrunHub is an open source app for IOS/Android platforms made with [React Native](https://reactnative.dev/) and [Expo](https://expo.io/).
+It allows you to consult the speedrun.com page natively on your Android/iOS device.
+All the data is provided by the speedrun.com [REST API](https://github.com/speedruncomorg/api).

+**Disclaimer: This is not an official app**

 - [:boom:Features](#boom-features)
 - [:email: Send Feedback](#email-send-feedback)